Learning Unlimited (Oxford)

 Established in 1982 we are a not-for-profit community organization staffed entirely by volunteers.
 We have a Board of Directors overseeing our annual programs, an Executive responsible for day to day operations and a Program Committee selecting speakers and topics of interest and relevance to our audience.

 Our sole funding source is enrollment fees.
-They pay for hall rental, custodian services, audio/visual equipment maintenance, repair and replacement, speaker gratuities, coffee service, insurance and miscellaneous administrative expenses.
+They pay for hall facilities, speaker gratuities, coffee service, and miscellaneous administrative expenses.

 Click here to view a video at Your Oxford social media about Learning Unlimited (Oxford).